localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 $ localstack pod inspect reproducible-ml
 {{< / command >}}

-While you save a Cloud Pod, it is automatically published on the LocalStack Pod's platform and can be shared with other users in your organization.
-While saving an already existing Cloud Pod, we would create a new version, which is eventually uploaded to the LocalStack Pod's platform.
+While you save a Cloud Pod, it is automatically published on the LocalStack platform and can be shared with other users in your organization.
+While saving an already existing Cloud Pod, we would create a new version, which is eventually uploaded to the LocalStack platform.

 {{< alert title="Setting visibility of a Cloud Pod" >}}
 You can optionally set the visibility of a Cloud Pod to `private` or `public` using the `--visibility` flag.
 By default, the visibility of a Cloud Pod is set to `private`.
 To set a Cloud Pod to `public`, you can use the following command: